 Most Important Anti-theft Features of a Good Pickpocket Proof Purse

 Locking zipper pulls lockdown with a clip to the bag to keep pickpockets from pulling them open and lifting your valuables out.
-This is the single most important feature that makes a travel bag a pickpocket proof purse.
-Look for the zippers with locking latches on the main compartment of the bag.
-Place your wallet, phone or anything of value inside this compartment.
+This is the single most important feature that makes a travel bag an anti-theft pickpocket-proof purse.
+Look for the zippers with lock down latches on the main compartment of the bag.
+Place your wallet, phone, or anything of value inside this compartment and engage the zipper catch to keep the compartment secure.

 Many anti-theft travel bags have a bag strap that unclips from one end of the bag.
 Use this feature to attach your bag to a chair by unclipping the strap and re-attaching it after threading it through a chair back or another item to prevent grab-and-go thefts.